rtolsma/rtolsma.github.io/_posts/2020-06-13-physics-gem.markdown

 In quantum mechanics, we associate observable properties -- position, momentum, spin -- to operators that act on states on our Hilbert Space.
 In practice, we can view these operators as
-(sometimes infinite-dimensional) matrices acting as vectors as in standard linear algebra.
+(sometimes infinite-dimensional) matrices acting on vectors as in standard linear algebra.
 Measurable values of these observables -- like a particle moving at 0.99c -- correspond to eigenvalues of their corresponding operator.
 I won't go into any of the philosophy of _why_ we choose this framework, but I encourage the interested reader to engage in other (likely more well-versed) sources.
 Since eigenvalues correspond to actual measurements, we want to ensure that these values are real and not complex.
 Enforcing matrices to only maintain real eigenvalues by the [Spectral Theorem]() directly corresponds to a property called self-adjointness (also known as Hermitian): a self-adjoint/Hermitian matrix $$M$$ is required to satisfy $$M^\dagger = M$$ where $$M^\dagger$$ denotes the complex-conjugate transpose.
 So in brief, Axiom 2 just asserts that all operators need to be self-adjoint in order to have meaningful observations.